Texas Tech University Archives

 • President's Office Photographs

-• U 147.1 President's Office Records, 1990 and undated: This is a 1 wallet collection.
+• U 147.1 President's Office Records, 1990 and undated: This 1 wallet collection contains correspondence, a photo album with 22 prints of Musashino, Japan and the Lubbock Friendship Rose Garden.

 • U 147.5 President's Office Records, 1916-1968 and undated: This is 25 box and 1 oversized folder collection consists of applications, audits, board meetings, newspaper clippings, commencement plans, correspondence, faculty notices, legislative budget information, literary productions, meetings, printed material, reports, scholarships, information on the West Texas Chamber of Commerce, and Texas Technological College Alphabetical Schedule of courses.